cinemagoer/cinemagoer/README.md

 ## Main features

-* written in pure Python 3
+* written in Python 3
 * platform-independent
 * can retrieve data from both the IMDb's web server and a local copy of the whole database
 * a simple and complete API